Ph.D. Alumni Bios: Professors

 M. Courtney Hughes began her studies in the Health Services PhD program in 2004, and was an AHRQ trainee while in the program.
 Hughes pursued an area of emphasis in Health Behavior and Health Promotion, and worked closely with Donald Patrick to complete her dissertation, “Health behavior change in employee populations,” before graduating in 2008.

-At present, Hughes is an Associate Professor of Public Health at Northern Illinois University.
+Hughes received the 2024 Mid-American Conference Outstanding Faculty Award for Student Success for her work as a full-time professor of public health and faculty athletics representative at Northern Illinois University.
 Her research focuses on health behaviors, social determinants of health, and palliative care.
 She teaches courses in the U.S. health care system, funding for programs in public health, health planning, and epidemiology.

 Hughes is an Associate Editor at BMC Health Services Research and is a Member of the Board of Directors of CareLink Foundation, a nonprofit organization focused on improving the health and well-being of Hondurans by providing water filters and microfinancing.